canonical/container-runner-operator/README.md

 # Ubuntu Ratings Service Operator

-This is an operator that enables the Ubuntu Software Centre backend ratings service to run on Kubernetes with Juju, integrating with PostgreSQL for its database, and Traefik to provide ingress.
+This is an operator that enables the Ubuntu Software Centre backend ratings service to run on Kubernetes with Juju, integrating with PostgreSQL for its database.

 ## Getting Started